Get

 Final Thoughts

-The history of the Cardigan Welsh Corgi is just as fascinating as the dog.
-This ancient breed is a survivor, staying in the public eye despite losing its historic job as a herding animal.
+The history of the Cardigan Welsh Corgi is just as fascinating as the dogs themselves.
+This ancient breed is a survivor, staying in the public eye despite losing their historic job as a herding animal.
 These pups have retained the traits that made them successful in the field: loyalty, hardiness, and a big bark.
 It’s easy to see why many enthusiasts have fallen in love with this little charmer.

 Featured Image Credit: Serova_Ekaterina, Shutterstock